Complete Internet Services Blog

 A fond farewell

-to a dear friend
+To a dear friend

 (of Black Hat SEO)

-In SEO terms, Meta Tags have been dead for sometime.
+In SEO terms, Meta Tags have been dead for some time.
 Google hasn’t taken in to account Meta tags, when rating a web page’s importance, since 2005.

 So is there any point in even bothering with them then?